What Graphs are 2-Dot Product Graphs?: Abstract

 \section{Abstract}

 Let $d \geq 1$ be an integer.
 From a set of $d$-dimensional vectors, we obtain a $d$-\dpg\ by letting each vector $\va^u$ correspond to a vertex $u$ and by adding an edge between two vertices $u$ and $v$ if and only if their dot product $\va^{u} \cdot \va^{v} \geq t$, for some fixed, positive threshold~$t$.
 Dot product graphs can be used to model social networks.
 Recognizing a $d$-dot product graph is known to be \NP-hard for all fixed $d\geq 2$.
-To understand the position of $d$-dot product graphs in the landscape of graph classes, we consider the case $d=2$, and investigate how $2$-dot product graphs relate to a number of other known graph classes.
+To understand the position of $d$-dot product graphs in the landscape of graph classes, we consider the case $d=2$, and investigate how $2$-dot product graphs relate to a number of other known graph classes including a number of well-known classes of intersection graphs.